hannob/meltdownspectre-patches/README.md

 * In a [recent tweet](https://twitter.com/mlqxyz/status/950744467736354816), Moritz Lipp (Graz University of Technology) has announced the release of their PoC implementations for Meltdown.
   * [GitHub repository](https://github.com/iaik/meltdown)
 * In a [recent tweet](https://twitter.com/tehjh/status/950774905544507393), Jann Horn (Google's Project Zero) has announced that the PoC code referenced in their recent blogpost about CPUs is now public.
+* The LSDS group at Imperial College London [has published sample code](https://github.com/lsds/spectre-attack-sgx) demonstrating a Spectre-like attack against an Intel SGX enclave.

 Linux upstream kernel
 =====================